Your “To DO” list is Hurting You

 The Importance of a Schedule

-Creating an effective scheduling is an art and does take a little practice, but once we got the hang of it there was no stoping us.
+Creating an effective schedule is an art and does take a little practice, but once we got the hang of it there was no stoping us.
 We now feel so much more organized, accomplished, happy and relaxed.
 Not to mention the biggest perk is we have quality FREE time.
 Time to enjoy all the sweet parts of life.

 The key was planning our activities so that we could achieve our goals and priorities in the time we had available each day.
 Over all it has helped us to: